zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-outbound-x12-ftp/b2b-outbound-x12-ftp.md

 ### Objectives

 In this lab, you will create a basic integration flow to process the EDI document and send it to the Trading partner.
-* Create an App Driven Integration flow receive and XML document
+* Create an App Driven Integration flow to receive an XML document
 * Configure EDI Translate Action to convert XML to EDI X12 format
 * Define relevant mappings to send an Outbound Message
 * Monitor Business Messages, Backend Integration and Trading partners.
 * Verify Dynamic routing for multiple trading partners
-* Test success and failure paths
+* Verify success and failure paths

 ### Prerequisites